florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 Let me unpack that:

-- `mma.sync.aligned` : warp-synchronous, all 32 threads participate.
+* `mma.sync.aligned` – warp-synchronous, all 32 threads participate.
-- `kind::mxf8f6f4` : the MX (microscaling) family that covers FP4/FP6/FP8.
+* `kind::mxf8f6f4` – the MX (microscaling) family that covers FP4/FP6/FP8.
-- `block_scale.scale_vec::1X` : each group of 32 FP4 values shares one 8-bit scale factor.
+* `block_scale.scale_vec::1X` – each group of 32 FP4 values shares one 8-bit scale factor.
 I initially tried `scale_vec::2X` (one scale per 16 values, finer granularity) but it does not compile on SM120.
 Only 1X is supported, which means 6.25% overhead for the scale factors.
-- `m16n8k32` : tile shape: 16 rows x 8 columns, with K=32 (32 FP4 values along the reduction dimension per instruction).
+* `m16n8k32` – tile shape: 16 rows x 8 columns, with K=32 (32 FP4 values along the reduction dimension per instruction).
-- `f32.e2m1.e2m1.f32` : FP32 accumulators, FP4 E2M1 inputs for both A and B matrices.
+* `f32.e2m1.e2m1.f32` – FP32 accumulators, FP4 E2M1 inputs for both A and B matrices.
-- `ue8m0` : the scale factor format (unsigned 8-bit exponent, no mantissa i.e., powers of two only).
+* `ue8m0` – the scale factor format (unsigned 8-bit exponent, no mantissa i.e., powers of two only).

-The register budget for one MMA call was roughly 7 registers per thread: 2 for the A fragment, 1 for B, and 4 for the FP32 accumulator.
+The register budget for one MMA call is roughly 7 registers per thread: 2 for the A fragment, 1 for B, and 4 for the FP32 accumulator.
 This assumption turned out to be wrong.
-The correct count was actually 10: 4 registers for A, 2 for B, and 4 for the accumulator.
+The correct count is 10: 4 registers for A, 2 for B, and 4 for the accumulator.
+Discovering that cost several weeks of debugging, and section 8 explains how.

-Discovering that cost a bit of time of debugging, and section 11 explains how.
+### The shared memory budget

 The shared memory budget is worth computing on paper before writing any code.
 Start with the tile dimensions and count the bytes at each stage: